-There are a number of facilities and access points for residents and tourists to engage in recreational activities at Cooya Beach.
+There are several facilities and access points for residents and tourists to engage in recreational activities at Cooya Beach.
 The accessibility and recreational uses of the Cooya Beach foreshore area are summarised in this section and the management implications are discussed.